RagnarB83/ash-documentation/docs/setup.rst

     #Download ASH from Github
     git clone https://github.com/RagnarB83/ash.git
-    #git checkout NEW if you want the development branch
+    #Do next: git checkout NEW if you want the development branch
     #Set PYTHONPATH to the ASH directory
     export PYTHONPATH=/path/to/ash:$PYTHONPATH   (where /path/to/ash is the directory containing README.md)

-Test ASH immediately by launching: **python3**  and then do:
+Test ASH immediately by launching: **python3**  (same python as used above!) and then do:

 .. code-block:: python